Skip to content

 Batch creation of patients/runs/sets⚓︎

-Browser cannot access data from the clipboard in the following cases:
+The browser cannot access data from the clipboard in the following cases:

 • the browser does not support it (FF)